canalplus/rx-player/src/core/README.md

     completely defined in the code (for example, text track buffers in the `"html"` `textTrackMode` are entirely defined in the RxPlayer).

-    Those `SegmentBuffers` include an inventory which allows to retrieve the metadata about every segments that is still contained within it.
+    Those `SegmentSinks` include an inventory which allows to retrieve the metadata about every segments that is still contained within it.

   - __the `fetchers` (./fetchers)__